Compressed sensing-based SARS-CoV-2 pool testing: Discussion

 \subsection{Conclusion}

 We have explained how compressed sensing can be used to solve the viral detection problem.
 It generates a non-adaptive testing procedure.
-We have seen that certain design matrices from non-adaptive group testing are already suitable for compressed sensing based viral detection.
 Further, we have presented a construction of design matrices that can be used for classical non-adaptive group testing and compressed sensing based viral detection.
-The construction requires roughly as much tests as other methods from non-adaptive group testing and can possibly outperform those.
+The construction requires roughly as many tests as other methods from non-adaptive group testing and can possibly outperform those.
 Adaptive group testing methods still require less tests but can only be performed sequentially which is a critical problem in a pandemic with an exponential growth rate.
 We have proposed to use the NNLAD as a compressed sensing decoder, since, compared to other compressed sensing decoders, it is robust against heavy tailed noise and does not requires knowledge of noise level.
-In particular, it also obeys certain error correcting properties.
+In particular, it also has certain error correcting properties.
 Lastly our method also computes the viral load of infected individuals.